 If we spend too much time in a certain area, our wheel is out of round.
 If we don’t spend any time in some areas, our wheel is flat.

 As you look at the wheel, note what areas you’re strong in, but really take a hard look at the areas where you suffer.

 Here is where you need to start paying attention…

-This is a crucial part of our Next-Level Life events and getting you an action plan for you strongest life.
+This is a crucial part of our Next-Level Life events and getting you an action plan for your strongest life.

-If you do a great job with the career, but you suffer in the social, you’ll have a very stress filled boring life.
+If you do a great job with your career, but you suffer in the social, you’ll have a very stressed-filled, boring life.

-For me, financial is not an area I struggle in focus or goals.
+For me, finances is not an area I struggle with in my focus or goals.
 (Well, duh!
 You worked for Dave Ramsey.)

 But there is an area that has caused me to take a second…okay, thirteenth look… and that’s physical.

 You see, I was a very physical kid.
-I was a ski racer, football player, and joined in with what ever was available between those seasons.
+I was a ski racer, and football player, and joined in with whatever was available between those seasons.
 Then, at 21, I got behind a desk, and it was all downhill from there.
 Literally… in fact, I contracted Dunlap disease.
-That’s where my belly done lapped over my pants.
+That’s where my belly lapped over my pants.

 As I was approaching 40, I decided I needed to do something about the extra weight that I had been carrying around for so long.
 I figured I would just run.
 Surely that would take it off quickly!